Vinit-joshi2/New-York-Taxi-Fare-Predictions/README.md

  Typical Steps in a Solution:
 </h2>

+- Download the Dataset

+   - Install required libraries
+   - Download data from Kaggle
+   - View dataset files
+   - Load training set with Pandas
+   - Load test set with Pandas

+- Loading Training Set

+    Loading the entire dataset into Pandas is going to be slow, so we can use the following optimizations:

+     - Ignore the `key` column
+     - Parse pickup datetime while loading data
+     - Specify data types for other columns
+     - `float32` for geo coordinates
+     - `float32` for fare amount
+     - `uint8` for passenger count
+     - Work with a 1% sample of the data (~500k rows)

 - Data Cleaning: Remove or correct invalid coordinates, negative fares, unrealistic passenger counts, etc.

 - Feature Engineering: